 Interruptions happen to all of us.
 We get phone calls, people coming up to our desk, and meetings to go to.
 This can take up a significant amount of time.
 Wouldn’t it be better if we got no interruptions and could just get on with our work?
 Probably.
 But that isn’t likely to happen.
 The next best thing is to learn to deal with them.
 Read some tips on how we can do this.

-Can Interruptions Affect Your Performance?
+Deal With Interruptions To Improve Your Performance?

 The first question to ask ourselves is, “can interruptions actually affect our performance?”
 It certainly feels like it does.
 If you’re in a role that requires constant focus and thinking, such as a software developer or networking, then they can disrupt your thinking.
 I read a great article on better software development and how often you’re interrupted over at IT Job Blog, which mentioned a study was performed which showed that “76% of the worst-performing engineers are frequently interrupted”.
 This would suggest that yes, interruptions do affect you.